 The basic idea of the Kyoufu Shinbun itself is a neat idea, honestly.
 It's very similar to something like the VHS tape from The Ring, where those who watch it will die in a week, but it allows Rei to try to stop his death from happening by trying to solve the mysteries he gets from the newspaper.
 After the introduction is done, which is where the synopsis above comes from, the Manga DVD adapts three stories from the manga.
 The first is about a piano that is supposedly haunted and when people sit down to play it they become forced to play a specific song against their will and blood can appear on the keys as well as their hands, and it cannot be washed away.
 The second story is about an abandoned baby that, when taken care of, seems to get heavier and might be possessed by a demonic spirit.
 The third story is about a mysterious girl calling herself Rei's litter sister Reiko Kigata, even though Rei has no siblings.
 After those three stories comes the end of the manga, where Rei visits a woman named Kaguya-hime in an attempt to remove the Poltergeist of the Kyoufu Shinbun from his life, which will hopefully free him from the paper's grasp.

 All three stories are well-told and Tsunoda does know how to keep a story creepy up through the end.
 There are some neat touches, too, such as when Rei has Yousuke Nakagami, his partner in solving the mysteries, stay overnight at his home so that he can see the Kyoufu Shinbun delivered.
 Upon delivery, the Kyoufu Shinbun reports that Nakagami must immediately die for seeing the paper, and is promptly attacked by an evil spirit.
 While I couldn't find any of these stories scary per se, they were appropriately creepy and freaky, and that's probably the focus of this title: Not to scare you, but rather to creep you out with its occult-styled mysteries.
-If there's any problem, though, it's the fact that the Kyoufu Shinbun doesn't seem to be all too important; only in the first story is the Kyoufu Shinbun the catalyst for the mystery that Rei investigates, while in the other two stories it's more of a means to the end.
+If there's any problem, though, it's the fact that the Kyoufu Shinbun doesn't seem to be all too important.
+Only in the first story is the Kyoufu Shinbun the catalyst for the mystery that Rei investigates, while in the other two stories it's more of a means to the end.
 Still, all three stories are good and it's a pretty cool way to adapt the manga, though those who would rather not be spoiled by the ending should stop after the story involving Reiko Kigata.

 There is no real "adapting" of Jirou Tsunoda's artwork, since what you see are actual manga panels.
-Admittedly, Tsunoda is never going to win any awards for his artwork; his characters can sometimes be a bit crude in their designs, though his art isn't "bad" by any means.
+Admittedly, Tsunoda is never going to win any awards for his artwork, as his characters can sometimes be a bit crude in their designs, though his art isn't "bad" by any means.
 In fact, Tsunoda's artwork actually works really well for the horror-style and it lets creepy moments look even creepier in the end.
 There is some color added to the panels to help accentuate moments, like showing off blood or giving a proper mood to a scene, and the visual effects work really well; things like spinning the panels and warping character faces really help push the atmosphere here.
 Probably the freakiest effect seen is when a live-action actor, possibly Tsunoda himself, appears in the top left panel of a still shot & talks to the viewer.
 It happens out of nowhere & almost makes you think like you've just watched the tape from The Ring & Sadako is coming to get you!
 This feature was directed by Mitsu Shionaga, who hasn't done much with anime but he does a good job adapting the manga panels to a not-quite-animated production.
-There's actually very little music in this feature, outside of a main theme used to introduce each story as well as the musical numbers that are used during the piano story, but what music there is is fitting, so I say that Tomohiko Kira did a good job; Kira hasn't done any music specifically for anime, but he did arrange & compose the opening theme for the Spice & Wolf anime and the ending theme for the Twelve Kingdoms anime.
+There's actually very little music in this feature, outside of a main theme used to introduce each story as well as the musical numbers that are used during the piano story, but what music there is is fitting, so I say that Tomohiko Kira did a good job.
+Kira hasn't done any music specifically for anime, but he did arrange & compose the opening theme for the Spice & Wolf anime and the ending theme for the Twelve Kingdoms anime.

 I do have a cast list as well, but I couldn't tell which characters they are assigned to.
-Since they are listed first in what I could find, my guess is that Rei and Nakagami are voiced by Masanori Ishii (Hakubi in Kekkaishi) and Yoshiyuki Ishizuka, who together form the comedy duo Ari to Kirigirisu/Ant & Grasshopper.
+Since they are listed first in what I could find, my guess is that Rei and Nakagami are voiced by Masanori Ishii (Hakubi in Kekkaishi) and Yoshiyuki Ishizuka, who together form the comedy duo Ant & Grasshopper.
 Both do very good jobs with their characters, and Rei in particular definitely sounds like the smart yet somewhat easily scared man he comes off as.
 Other performers include Saho Tsunoda (possibly Jiro Tsunoda's wife or daughter?), Masaki Aizawa (Wiper in One Piece, Kusanagi Shiyuu in X TV), and Etsuko Ishikawa (Seia Onoue in Brave Police J-Decker).
 Overall, it's a well-acted production.

-Manga DVD Kyoufu Shinbun is definitely an interesting feature to watch.
-I can't call it an "anime", since it really isn't one; I even tried to add the Manga DVD titles to ANN's encyclopedia, but they were denied, and I don't blame them.
+Manga DVD Kyoufu Shinbun is definitely an interesting feature to watch, though I can't call it an "anime", since it really isn't one.
+I even tried to add the Manga DVD titles to ANN's encyclopedia, but they were denied, and I don't blame them; it's such a fence straddler in that regard.
 It's interesting to see a manga take on this idea of turning a graphic novel into a visual production and it really does make me want to read the manga, even if I do know how it ends now.
 But, really, the manga looks to be a series of mysteries, so the ending is really more like a way for Tsunoda to simply stop doing the story then actually an end to an overarching story.
 The title does live in manga form again, though, as there is a sequel running in Shonen Champion right now.
 Drawn by Shinji Saijyo, the creator of the awesomely-insane cooking-battle manga Iron Wok Jan!, Kigata ga Kita!
 Kyoufu Shinbun Yori takes place 35 years later, i.e. the present, and tells the story of Mei Kigata, a relative of Rei's who becomes the new "subscriber" of the Kyoufu Shinbun and decides to stop the reported deaths before they happen.
 Mei hopes that stopping the deaths from happening will result in the negation of the 100-days of remaining life "subscription fee" for each paper.
 It's honestly a really cool twist on the idea that the original manga created and I would love to see Kyoufu Shinbun Yori licensed one day.
 In the end, these Manga DVDs are very hard to come across if you don't live in Japan, but luckily they can be watched over at NicoNico Douga, the Japanese video streaming website.
 Well, technically, two of them are viewable, since Manga DVD Sanctuary isn't on the site.
 But I got the video for the two that were over there, and with Manga DVD Kyoufu Shinbun out of the way, there's one more Manga DVD I can still review...
 And it's the last Ring ni Kakero video production that I can talk about.